mongodb/docs/source/style-guide/includes/terms/s.rst

      Usually words with the prefix *self*, such as *self-service* and *self-explanatory*, are hyphenated.

+   self-managed
+     Use this term to describe deployments that are not hosted on MongoDB Atlas.
+Self-managed deployments include deployments that are hosted on-premises as well as non-Atlas environments like AWS.

    serious
      Use *serious* instead of the more negative terms *bad*, *catastrophic*, or *fatal*.